jonclayden/shades/README.md

 ![plot of chunk saturation](tools/figures/saturation-1.png)

 This operation takes the original two colours, reduces their brightness to 60%, assigns a whole series of saturation levels to the result, and then passes it to `swatch` for visualisation.
-(Notice that they are arranged in two rows for convenience, since there are two axes of variation.)
-The colours could just as easily be passed to a graphical function to be used as a colour scale.
+Notice that the final shades are arranged in two rows for convenience, since there are two axes of variation.

-When choosing a colour scale it is helpful to bear in mind that some viewers may have a colour vision deficiency, making it harder for them to distinguish certain colours and therefore to see a continuous scale.
+Any of these gradients can be directly passed to a standard graphical function, to be used as a colour scale.
+However, when choosing a colour scale, it is helpful to bear in mind that some viewers may have a colour vision deficiency (colour blindness), making it harder for them to distinguish certain colours and therefore to see a continuous scale.
 The `dichromat` function can be used to simulate this.

 ```r